TTK4145-Students-2021/project-gruppe_19/README.md

 ### orderManager

 The orderManager takes care of delegating orders.
 It has information about the current state of all the elevators, and delegates orders using a simple cost function.
 If an elevator is lost it is also responsible for transfering the orders to any of the remaining operational elevators.

+### driver
+The driver module takes care of the interaction between the code and the simulator